Rohtak sisters viral video controversy: Second video

 On 11 December, various non-Jat groups gave their support to the girls, who belong to an OBC caste, and said the government should reinstate the cash prize.
 The accused were revealed to be of Jat caste.
 By this time, a longer unedited video had been found on the internet, in which the girls asked a third girl, who had filmed the incident on their phone, to return it.
 A witness also came forward claiming that she saw the girls ask a third girl to make the video.

 On 13 December, the girls told the reporters that they had considered committing suicide due to the pressure and endless scrutiny from the society.
-They also said that they would pursue a defamation suit against those, who had given false testimony, to malign their image.
+They also said that they would pursue a defamation suit against those who had given false testimony to malign their image.

 Trial and investigation

 On 15 December 2014, the local court gave permission to the police to run polygraph tests on the two girls and the witnesses.
 On 7 January, one of accused, Kuldeep, was not allotted a roll number to appear in the written exams for the army recruitment.
 An official of the Army Recruitment Office said that they cannot allow him to appear the exam, as the case was still under trial.
 Kuldeep had already cleared the physical and medical tests.

 On 18 January, the girls made a complaint to Suman Dahiya, vice-chairperson of the Haryana State Commission for Women, saying that they were being pressured to withdraw the case by authorities and that they were asked obscene questions during the polygraph test.
 Around 19 February 2015, a local daily reported that the girls had failed the polygraph test, while the accused had passed it.

 On 4 March in reply to an RTI request, the Maharshi Dayanand University (MDU) said that the sisters had sought a transfer from Kanya Mahavidyalaya, Kharkhauda to the Women's Government College, Rohtak, by claiming that they were getting married in Rohtak.
 As proof they had submitted a marriage invitation which gave the date of marriage as 4 February 2014.
 But while applying for classes, they stated themselves as unmarried.
-The RTI request was filed by the one of the legal counsels of the accused, Pardeep Malik.
+The RTI request was filed by one of the legal counsels of the accused, Pardeep Malik.
 Sandeep Rathee, another counsel for the accused, demanded charges of fraud to be filed.
 The counsel for the sister, A. S. Pawar, said he was unaware of this and that had no relations with the molestation case.

 In May 2015, the sisters complained to the police that someone has posted morphed pictures of them on the social media.
 According to the sisters, the police arrested one Nitin Kumar, a resident of Darotha village, on 17 May 2015 after much delay and reluctance.
 On 18 May 2015, the girls met with Inspector General of Police Shrikant Jadhav to complain that the police investigation had not yet be completed, and they requested that both the original and new morphed image case be transferred to the Crime Branch for quicker conclusion.